Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 Purchase/possession/use of e-cigarettes or liquid nicotine by persons under age 21 prohibited.

 N.H.
 Rev. Stat.
 Ann. § 126-K:6(I) (2020) (increased MLSA effective September 27, 2020)

 Is a retail license or permit required to sell e-cigarettes?

 Use of e-cigarettes prohibited in all areas smoking is prohibited (N.H.
 Rev. Stat.
 Ann. § 155:65(XV) (definition of “smoking”)); including hospitals, public transportation, restaurants and day care agencies during hours of operation, as well as any other enclosed place of public access when smoking cannot be “effectively segregated.”

 Use of e-cigarette and e-liquid in or on the grounds of a “public educational facility” prohibited.

-New Hampshire e-cigarette regulation as of December 15, 2019.
+New Hampshire e-cigarette regulations as of September 15, 2020.